tottaka/SharpPi/README.md

 # SharpPi
-SharpPi is a high-level library that aims to bring more C# to the Raspberry Pi coding community.
+SharpPi is a high-level C# wrapper/utility library for the Raspberry Pi running [Raspbain Linux](https://www.raspberrypi.org/downloads/raspbian/).
-A high-level C# wrapper/utility library for Linux on the Raspberry Pi.
 The low-level API will be exposed soon, once it's cleaned up.

 # Features